-3. Continue to press and hold the HomeLink® button, while you press and release ("cycle"), your handheld transmitter every two seconds until HomeLink® has successfully accepted the frequency signal.
-The EVIC display will change from "CHANNEL # TRAINING" to "CHANNEL # TRAINED."
+3. Simultaneously press and hold both the Homelink® button while you press and release ("cycle"), your handheld transmitter every two seconds.

+4. Continue to hold buttons until the EVIC display changes from "CHANNEL # TRAINING" to "CHANNEL # TRAINED", then release both buttons.